alukosdev/ccsp/reference/glossary.md

 ==- Tenancy Separation
 Tenants, while running on the same host, are maintained separately in their virtual environments.
 This is known as tenancy separation.
+==- Threat
+Something that could cause loss to all or part of an asset.
+==- Threat Actor
+Something or someone that carries out the attack.
+Also known as a threat agent.
+==- Threat Agent
+Something or someone that carries out the attack.
+Also known as a threat actor.
 ==- TLS Authentication
 When the server proves its identity to the client.
+==- Total Risk
+The risk that exists &before& any controls are implemented.
 ==- Trust Zones/Security Zones
 A trust zone is a network segment within which data flows relatively freely, whereas data flowing in and out of the trust zone is subject to stronger restrictions.
 These could be physical, logical, or virtual boundaries around network resources, such as: